omarsmak/kafka-consumer-lag-monitoring/README.md

 ## Installation
-This client requires at least Java 8 in order to run, soon it will be available as a Docker image.
+You can downland the latest release from [here](https://github.com/omarsmak/kafka-consumer-lag-monitoring/releases).This client requires at least Java 8 in order to run, soon it will be available as a Docker image.

 ## Usage
     java -jar kafka-consumer-lag-monitoring.jar -h